Lorenzoer/GCD/README.md

 ## Output file

 The tidy_data.txt file is saved in the working directory.
-Please, see Codebook for description of this file content.
+Please, see the codebook for description of the file content.